foowaa/3DVisionUnit/README.md

 # SuperVehicle
-This is a private project on Nvidia Jetson TX2.
+This project works on the Nvidia Jetson TX2 for 3D reconstruction of binocular vision.

 项目构成：